 - Cost effective.
-Armed with a free email marketing tool, startups can cost-effectively engage and re-engage with leads, and nurture them towards a sales conversation.
+Armed with an email marketing tool, SaaS companies can cost-effectively engage and re-engage leads, then nurture them towards a sale.

 - Direct communication.
-Marketers have relatively few opportunities for one-on-one interaction with prospects, making email marketing an extremely valuable communication channel.
+SaaS marketers have relatively few opportunities for one-on-one interaction with prospects, making email marketing an extremely valuable communication channel.

 CONS OF EMAIL MARKETING